postmanlabs/labs-docs/_posts/01_postman/12_workspaces/2018-01-22-using_workspaces.md

 A user can join a workspace to work on collections, environments, monitors, mocks and integrations in it.

+To join a Workspace:

+In the Postman app and click a Workspace in the header bar.

+Select "Team" and select a Workspace to join under WORKSPACES YOU CAN JOIN.

 [![join ws menu](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-join-WS-mainScreen-menu.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-join-WS-mainScreen-menu.png)

+In the Collections view, click the **Join** button.

 [![join two](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-join-second-step.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-join-second-step.png)

+In the confirmation message, click the **Start Building** button to complete the process.

 [![join three](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-join-third-step1.png)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/WS-join-third-step1.png)